devadigapratham/JurisQwen/README.md

 - Hardware: NVIDIA A100-40GB GPU
 - Training time: Approximately 3-5 hours
 - Cloud Provider: Modal
-- Carbon emissions can be estimated using the [Machine Learning Impact calculator](https://mlco2.github.io/impact#compute)

 ## Citation
 If you use this model in your research, please cite: